Listed below are summaries of the LWVCA's public policy positions, which are where we stand and our priorities for advocacy.

 The LWVCA supports different approaches to achieve high quality integrated education for every child.

-The LWVCA supports tax levies and bond issues to implement policies for operations and improvements in the Cincinnati Public School system providing certain criteria have been met.
+For the Cincinnati School District: The LWVCA supports tax levies and bond issues to implement policies for operations and improvements in the system.
+The Board, in determining LWVCA action on a proposed Cincinnati Public Schools tax levy or bond issue, should consider the following information:

 The League of Women Voters of the Cincinnati Area supports the protection of the Little Miami River from its source to its mouth at the Ohio River in the State System of Scenic Rivers and in the National Wild and Scenic Rivers Systems

 As part of a multi-leveled organization, the League of Women Voters of the Cincinnati Area is also in support of the public policy positions of both the LWV of Ohio and LWV of the United States.